Tinker-Twins/Flysky-Arduino/README.md

 - Disconnect the Arduino from the computer while you power up the transmitter.
 - Connect the Arduino and open your Serial Monitor.
 You should start seeing a display of all six channels.
 - Manipulate the remote controls and observe the Serial Monitor data.
 You should see that each control affects a specific channel of data.
-- The switch SWA will give values of 0 or 1, depending on its position.
+- CH6 (switch SWA) will give boolean values of 0 or 1, depending on its position.
 Everything else will range between -100 and 100, with zero being the center.

 ## REFERENCES